-Gale Stoner shoots things; people, places and events.
+Gale photographs things; people, places and events.
 He began photographing landscapes and nature in the mid-sixties while stationed in Duluth, MN.
 After a successful 21-year career in the Air Force and then as a professional speaker for over two decades, Gale returned to his passion for photography.

 Although he spends most of his time shooting the beauty of God's creation, he enjoys capturing a variety of subjects.
 “I like to photograph subjects that strike a personal note with me.
 There is added enjoyment when my image brings pleasure and delight to others.
 I believe there is an advantage in not limiting myself to one genre.”

 Gale, a resident of middle Tennessee since 1986, found an appreciation of rural landscapes.
 “Farmland, forests, waterfalls, mountains provide an opportunity to capture the vision I see in nature.
 As a two-time cancer survivor, it has helped me be more sensitive to the beauty in our world."

 "For me, photography is discovery.
 I may go out for the day with a purpose.
 My initial goal may be waterfalls, but then I can end up spending the afternoon photographing barber poles."